The last two times I bought new cars, I did so without speaking to a salesman.

 4. Line up your financing in advance

 There’s no point in shopping for a car, or anything else, until you know you have the money to buy it.
+As always, shop around — check with your bank and other possible sources for loans, then compare them with the financing the dealer offers you.
+Have a loan offer in hand before you start.
 Shopping for a car before securing the loan is like stepping on the gas before you’re in gear: You may make a lot of noise, but you’re not going anywhere.

 5. Figure out what happens afterward

 What happens if you get a lemon?
 What if you just don’t like the car when you show up on the lot or it’s delivered to your door?
 Also, if you want it to be maintained by a dealership, where’s the nearest one that services the make of your car?

 Besides the potential savings, a major advantage to embracing one of these services is sparing you time and hassle.
 If you don’t ask these questions upfront, you could be facing complications and demands on your time after the sale.

 If I had to do it all over again, would I use another broker or buy on my own?
 At the time I called the broker, I was starting a new job, so it was invaluable to me to have someone else handle the purchase — even worth forgoing a few hundred dollars on the sale of my old car — so I could focus on proving my value at work.
 And I ended up getting a great deal on the car.